AdiChops/AdiChops/README.md

 ## Hi there 👋🏾

 I'm Adi!
 Thanks for stopping by!
-I’m currently a Computer Science student at Carleton University.
+I’m a recent Computer Science graduate from Carleton University.

 💻 I like coding in 🌐 JavaScript, ☕ Java and 🐍 Python!